Caounee/portfolio/README.md

 ## About me

-I have been working on individual development in testing for over a year.
-For several years, I worked in the retail industry, where I developed skills in customer service, project management, and problem-solving.
+For over a year I have been working on individual development in testing.
+I worked in the retail industry for several years, where I developed skills in customer service, project management, and problem-solving.
 I am confident that this valuable knowledge and experience will be useful in taking on new challenges and growing as a professional tester.

 I am meticulous, conscientious and ready to take on new challenges.
 My previous experience has taught me communication, flexibility and the ability to thrive in a dynamic environment.
 Now, I want to use these skills to work with a team, focus on details, and deliver high-quality software.